inhyechoi/Mars-Colony/README.md

 ## What I have learned

-Use Get and Post HTTP request using Angular's HTTP service in order to
+Use GET and POST HTTP request using Angular 2 with internal API in order to
-* save the information on both new Colonist and new Alien encounter.
+* save the information on both new colonist and new alien encounter.
 * get the list of the recent alien encounters from Postman.
-* create a new Encounter report.
+* create a new encounter report.

 Use router to navigate through different pages.
-Use the local storage to save the new Colonist object.
+Use the local storage to save new colonist object.